Ugashik

 New ARPA Utility Assistance Program

 A new round of ARPA utility assistance is available for Head of Households.
 There will be $750 available to use towards utilities.
 The UTVC has expanded the assistance to include septic tank pumping, etc. The assistance can NOT be used for your internet.
-If the office has previously received a bill from you and you wish to use your assistance to the same utility provider, you do not need to send in another copy of your bill, you can simply contact the office and let them know how you'd like to have this assistance distributed.
+Send in your utility bill to the office for assistance and if you have any questions, please contact the office.

 American Rescue Plan Act Housing Improvement Program funding